 Katrina is an international speaker, leadership and personal mastery consultant, trainer in wellbeing and resilience, a physiotherapist and also the founder and director of Newday.

 Magda’s core areas of expertise are category and industry growth, e-commerce and neuromarketing.
-Her work has been published widely including in international research journals and she is also the author of two chapters in the best-selling book How Brands Grow Part 2.
+Her work has been published widely including in the Journal of Advertising Research, European Journal of Marketing and Journal of Business Research.
+She is also the author of two chapters in How Brands Grow Part 2, “Building Physical Availability” and “Online shopping – is it different?”.

 Like many who grew up in the Khumbu (Everest region), Tashi comes from a long line of mountaineers.
 His grandfather died tragically in an avalanche and despite the risks Tashi’s father followed into the family business working on ascents of Everest and many other peaks.